Contents

 What Is Included In A Professional Services Agreement?

 A Professional Services Agreement covers all the important details of the relationship between your business and client.
-As the name suggests, it covers commercial relationships of a more professional nature, so the terms covered will need to be tailored to these needs.
+As the name suggests, it addresses commercial relationships of a more professional nature, so the terms need to be tailored to those specific requirements.

 A Professional Services Agreement usually includes: